 What is a white screen of Death?

-This screen got its name due to Windows blue death screen, which, probably, everyone remembers.
+This screen got its name due to the Windows blue death screen, which, probably, everyone remembers.

 In some respects, Microsoft’s blue screen and the WordPress white screen are similar.
 Both of them notify that something went wrong, but there are no errors on the WordPress screen.
 Apparently, the error appears at an early stage of the page generation, and the page itself has not yet loaded and will not be displayed accordingly.
-The ‘WP_Debug’ mode to display the errors and warnings on screen is disabled in WordPress by default so that your users do not see anything unnecessary.
+The ‘WP_Debug’ mode to display the errors and warnings on-screen is disabled in WordPress by default so that your users do not see anything unnecessary.
+WordPress often faces HTTP status code errors like 404 error, 504 gateway timeout error, 403 error.

 A lot of possible reasons can cause the WordPress white screen, here are some of them: